CONTACT contacto@paulcremoux.com

 A non-Suburbia

-We could not think of a “green city” without considering the proven failures of the American Suburbia, a housing array that has proved ineffective energy consumption patterns and that is simply unbearable for the planet’s sustainable growth.
+We could not think of a “green city” without considering the proven failures of American Suburbia.
+This housing array has proved ineffective in terms of energy consumption patterns and is simply unbearable for the planet’s sustainable growth.
 Suburbia requires a lot of energy and is a non-effective, linear consumer organization.

-Green becomes not only enjoyable and necessary, but useful on a local scale.
-Bringing production and contributing to the economics of the adjacent metropolis, PlantedCity will play a foremost role.
+Green becomes not only enjoyable and necessary but useful on a local scale.
+PlantedCity will play a foremost role in bringing production and contributing to the economics of the adjacent metropolis.

-We have separated “Green” in three categories; each performs dependently, and can not exist without this intricate relationship:
+We have separated “Green” into three categories; each performs dependently and can not exist without this intricate relationship:

-Green Productive Private areas, (work/self-consumption energy).
+Green Productive Private areas (work/self-consumption energy).
 Green Community productive areas, (social bond/energy surplus production), and Green ecosystem filtering modules.
-We have tried to close loops by engaging up-cycling waste management proposal that divides XIX century Industrial Revolution products into “biological waste” and “Industrial waste”.
-About the Nine Square Grid design problem, we have simply divided the plot with 2 main “orientation smart lines”.
-They are strategically positioned to produce a mathematical fair division among private areas, sunlight gain, ventilation, and intimacy of views.
+We have tried to close loops by engaging in an up-cycling waste management proposal that divides XIX-century Industrial Revolution products into “biological waste” and “Industrial waste.”
+About the Nine Square Grid design problem, we have simply divided the plot into 2 main “orientation smart lines.”
+They are strategically positioned to produce a mathematical fair division among private areas, sunlight gain, ventilation, and views intimacy.

 Our architectural gesture rethinks the geometrical relations coexisting on a common cultivated field, but we envision a variety of design expressions at each unit (four houses).
 In this manner, we try to establish a diversity of identities.

 The areas of construction / open space and the relation of levels between dwellings will perform the urban design tactic of a self-replicating unit.
 We want to think of the unit as a piece of a puzzle that could fit in more than one place.
 An assemblage of units describes the final City Planted pattern.
-Local industries of Planted City could exploit the recreational and tourism potential areas along with agricultural food and energy production.
-A new vision of the global responsibility of a “Garden City”.
+Local industries in Planted City could exploit the potential for recreational and tourism areas along with agricultural food and energy production.
+A new vision of the global responsibility of a “Garden City.”

 Credits: